RabbiArora11/Patient-Booking-Flow/README.md

 HOW TO RUN:
 Step 1.
 Clone the repository by entering the command "git clone https://github.com/RabbiArora11/Patient-Booking-Flow.git" in the terminal.

 Step 2.
-Navigate into the project by entering 'cd patient-booking' in the terminal.
+Navigate into the project by entering 'cd patient-booking-flow' in the terminal.

 Step 3.
 Install dependencies by entering 'npm install' in the terminal.